aherbert/gdsc-test/docs/relativeequality.rst

     double relativeError = 0.01;
     double absoluteError = 1;
-    DoubleDoubleBiPredicate close = TestHelper.doublesClose(relativeError, absoluteError);
+    DoubleDoubleBiPredicate areClose = TestHelper.doublesAreClose(relativeError, absoluteError);

     // This would fail using relative error.
-    // The test passes using absolute error. assert close.test(10, 9) : "Difference 1 should be <= 1";
+    // The test passes using absolute error. assert areClose.test(10, 9) : "Difference 1 should be <= 1";
-    assert close.test(9, 10) : "Difference 1 should be <= 1";
+    assert areClose.test(9, 10) : "Difference 1 should be <= 1";

 Test Framework Support
 ----------------------

-Testing relative equality within a test framework is supported.
+Testing relative equality within a test framework is simplied using predicates.
 For example a test for floating-point relative equality in ``JUnit 5`` must adapt the test for absolute difference::

     double relativeError = 0.01;